Phnom Penh > Kratie > Stung Treng > Ratanakiri > Mondulkiri > Phnom Penh> Koh Kong > Sihanouk Ville > Koh Rong > Kep > Phnom Penh

 Phnom Penh > Koh Kong (L)

-Will arrive in time to settle into our resort and relax taking in the magic of the surrounds.
+We'll arrive in time to settle into our resort, and relax, taking in the magic of the surrounds.

 Overnight Koh Kong